Anthem MCA 225 Gen 2 Power Amplifier Reviewed

 Why Should You Care About the Anthem MCA 225 Gen 2?

-The most obvious reason you should care about this amplifier is the 225 watts of high-current power.
+The most obvious reason you should care about this high-end audio amplifier is the 225 watts of high-current power.
 If you’re looking an A/B class amp that can put out a lot of power then there are not many in this price range that can hit the peaks that the Anthem MCA 225 Gen 2 can, and it does it with a reported 0.015 percent THD (total harmonic distortion), which ensures that it is adding no audible distortion to the sound.
 The Anthem also can drive more difficult loads, such as larger three-way towers and large electrostats.

 Here's a photo of the Anthem MCA 225 audiophile power amp in Andrew Dewhirst's rack